liferay/liferay-docs/discover/portal/articles/commerce/01-catalog-management/02-products/00-product-types-intro.markdown

 2. Enter [Basic Product Information](discover/portal/-/knowledge_base/7_1/basic-product-information)
    into the *Add Product* form.

-3. Enter information specific to the product type you selected.
+3. Enter additional information specific to the product type you selected.

    **For a Simple Product**, there is no additional information to enter.
 When you create simple product, the standard product tab bar is displayed,